Knowledge base

 If you have not yet migrated to MariaDB, the principle is the same:

-Force a specific encoding (e.g., latin1
+Force a specific encoding (e.g., latin1)

-(ISO-8859-1), you must explicitly set the encoding when connecting, depending on your environment.
+If you need to work with a database in latin1 (ISO-8859-1), you must explicitly set the encoding when connecting, depending on your environment.

-For current offers, place the following code in a user.ini
+For current offers, place the following code in a user.ini file located at the root of your hosting:

 mysql.connect_charset = "latin1"